brandonivey/marimo/README.md

 with a pseudo-docstring format. [marimodemo](http://github.com/nathanielksmith/marimodemo) contains examples.
 The stuff in lib/docs should be considered highly deprecated; it will be deleted soon.
 Wiki pages and more examples (and probably a homepage) are TODOs at this point.

+### tests

+marimo has a test suite. it bootstraps itself with jsdom so testing can occur in nodeunit.

 ### meta